Hammer

 Rob Earl provides an overview of the technique for throwing the hammer.

-For safety purposes the event takes place in a cage with moveable doors to accommodate left and right handed throwers.
-The throwing circle measure 2.135m in diameter and is either single use or concentric within a discus circle.
+The event occurs in a cage with moveable doors to accommodate left and right-handed throwers for safety purposes.
+The throwing circle measure 2.135m in diameter and is either single-use or concentric within a discus circle.

-The hammer is a steel ball attached to a wire via a spindle inserted into the ball and the wire is attached to a steel handle.
+The hammer is a steel ball attached to wire via a spindle inserted into the ball, and the wire is attached to a steel handle.
+The athlete holds the hammer handle, and specialist shoes assist in reducing friction and gaining maximum speed while turning with the hammer.
+A specialist fingerless leather glove is used to give protection.

 The components of the throw

-The following explanations is for a right handed thrower.
+The following explanations are for a right-handed thrower.

 The grip

-The athlete's left hand, wearing the glove, grips the handle and the right hand is then placed inside the handle on top of the left hand.
+The athlete's left hand, wearing the glove, grips the handle between the 2nd and 3rd joints of the fingers and the right hand is then placed inside the handle on top of the left hand.

 The swings

-The athlete stands at the rear of the circle [12 o'clock] feet parallel, with back towards the throwing sector [6 o'clock].
-The preliminary swings are used to commence momentum of the throw.
+The athlete stands at the rear of the circle, feet parallel, with their back towards the throwing sector.
+The preliminary swings are used to commence the momentum of the throw.

-The athlete in general uses two swings, but more or less can be used.
+The athlete generally uses two swings but more or less can be used.
 The swing starts from behind the right side of the body, taking the hammer forward away from the body and over the head.
-This will achieve a low point of the hammer ball in front of the body [12 o'clock] and a high point behind [6 o'clock].
+This will achieve a low point of the hammer ball in front of the body and a high point behind.

 The entry